Economy of Pakistan: Textile

 As of June 2021, the Pakistani textile industry comprised 517 textile units, including 40 composite units and 477 spinning units.
 This landscape also included 28,500 shuttle-less looms and 375,000 conventional looms.
 The growth of the spinning sector has been fueled by export demands and cotton production, with subsequent growth observed in the weaving and processing sector.
 Notably, independent air-jet weaving units have emerged, both as standalone entities and in conjunction with spinning or processing units.

-A notable trend is the ongoing backward integration of some clothing units, while spinning units are actively developing weaving, finishing, and assembly capabilities to create a comprehensive supply chain.
-This symbiotic relationship between the textile and clothing sectors is leading to horizontal and vertical integration, often managed by the same entities or through business collaborations.

-This sector contributes nearly one-fourth of industrial value-added and provides employment to about 40 percent of the industrial labor force.
-Excluding seasonal and cyclical fluctuations, textile products have maintained an average share of about 60 percent in national exports.